 Founded in 1993, the Dalian Commodity Exchange (DCE) is a futures exchange approved by the State Council and regulated by China Securities Regulatory Commission (CSRC).
-Over the years, through orderly operation and stable development, DCE has already become world’s largest agricultural futures market as well as the largest futures market for oils, plastics, coal, metallurgical coke, and iron ore.
+Over the years, through orderly operation and stable development, DCE has already become the world’s largest agricultural futures market as well as the largest futures market for oils, plastics, coal, metallurgical coke, and iron ore.
 It is also an important futures trading center in China.

-According to Futures Industry Association (FIA), DCE was the 8th largest exchange in the world by trading volume in 2016.
+According to Futures Industry Association (FIA), DCE was the 12th largest exchange in the world by trading volume in 2018.